 Notice period for voluntary redundancy

-It’s not uncommon for businesses to offer a voluntary redundancy notice period to staff members.
+It’s normal for businesses to have a voluntary redundancy process in place.

 Payment in lieu of notice of redundancy